ufoss-org/kotysa/samples/README.md

 ## kotysa-coroutines-r2dbc

 A sample project for a Spring Boot Coroutines web application with Kofu and a R2DBC backend accessed via Kotysa.

+## kotysa-spring-jdbc

+A sample project for a Spring Boot Servlet web application with Kofu and a JDBC backend accessed via Kotysa.